geothachankary/airport-explorer-book/info/hover/hover.md

 # Displaying airport information on hover

-Currently we indicate the various airports on the map, but a user has no way to get more information about a particular airport.
-The first thing we will do is to provide a tooltip when a user hover over a particular airport marker.

-Thankfully the MapBox SDK comes to our rescue again, and supplies us with a [popup component](https://www.mapbox.com/mapbox-gl-js/api#popup) we can use.
+The MapBox SDK provides a [popup component](https://www.mapbox.com/mapbox-gl-js/api#popup) we can use to display a tooltip when the user hovers the mouse over an airport marker.
 Inside the `load` handler we created before, after you have added the data source and layers, declare a new instance of this component:

 ```js
 map.on('load', () => {